For three years he had traded space for time. Skirmished, lost, retreated and did it again.

 - Terrain.
 The impact on mobility and countermobility.

 - Capabilities.
-The disposition, size and composition of the enemy — how can they hurt us and vice-versa.
+The disposition, composition and strength of the enemy — how can they hurt us and vice-versa.

 Such considerations are further broken down into numerous and detailed sub-components that are designed to systematically analyze what we are up against.
 The charts and graphs that are produced out of such analysis would make product management’s head spin.
 They are often the output of weeks, if not months of effort, or time business simply does not have, though I’d point out the costs at risk are far greater than revenue or profit margins.

-There’s an old cliche about the plan going to hell the first minute a round is fired.
-It’s true, but American doctrine has a solution to that that perplexed our Soviet and Soviet-trained top-down style command and control rivals for the better part of 50 years.
+There’s an old cliche about the plan going awry the first minute a round is fired.
+It’s true, but American doctrine has a solution to that that perplexed our Soviet-style top-down command and control rivals for the better part of 50 years.

 Initiative is action in the absence of orders — and that’s precisely what is expected.
 As the Marines say, “adapt and overcome.”
 The plan may have been lost, but if we understand what needs to be accomplished, we can find a way.
 There’s a business lesson in this philosophy for empowering our employees with deviating from the plan.